mie2474/linuxFeedbackProject/README.md

     - Create a database and user:
     ```sql
     CREATE DATABASE linuxPJsolo;
-    CREATE USER 'changeme'@'localhost' IDENTIFIED BY 'ChanGeme-1';
+    CREATE USER 'claude'@'localhost' IDENTIFIED BY 'TeamClaude-6';
-    GRANT ALL PRIVILEGES ON linuxPJsolo.* TO 'changeme'@'localhost';
+    GRANT ALL PRIVILEGES ON linuxPJsolo.* TO 'claude'@'localhost';
     FLUSH PRIVILEGES;
     ```
     - Login to MySql with the new user data, add password when prompted
     ```sh
-    mysql -u changeme -p
+    mysql -u claude -p
     ```
     - Create table in MySQL
     ```sql
-    USE linuxPJsolo;
+    USE feedbackproject;
     CREATE TABLE feedback (
         id INT AUTO_INCREMENT PRIMARY KEY,
         first_name VARCHAR(50) NOT NULL,